zombieCraig/UDSim/README.md

 responder - set to '1' if UDS server or '0' if UDS client

-possitiveID - the arbitration ID to be monitored for positive UDS responses
+positiveID - the arbitration ID to be monitored for positive UDS responses

 negativeID - the arbitration ID to be monitored for negative UDS responses